Raising consciousness for a new world

 Removes the friction that makes the new behavior difficult.

 Ultimately, changing behavior takes more than awareness; it requires emotional alignment, habit restructuring, environmental support, and a redefined sense of self.
 It is a continual practice and not just a realization.
 The intellect can provide the road map, but emotions, habit, and context decide whether the journey ever begins.
 Knowledge is the spark that initiates the process but it is energy that keeps it going.
-To change, you must start working with your complete psyche and fully embody the change not just work with the surface aspects that are open to introspection.
+To change, we must start working with our complete psyche and fully embody the change, not just work with the surface aspects that are open to introspection.

-The old adage “fake it until you make it” along with a little self-hypnosis and regular affirmations may be an appropriate strategy here.
+The adage “fake it until you make it” along with a little self-hypnosis and regular affirmations may be an appropriate strategy here.
 Eventually, the repetitious behavior and the reprogramming that comes from it may finally become habitual.
-Even better, associate with people who want to change in the same way that you do and ignore those that don’t.
+Even better, we should associate with people who want to change in the same way that we do and ignore those that don’t.